marctrem/usbarmory-wiki-fork/Host-communication.md

 #### Setup & Connection Sharing: macOS

-**NOTE**: The official pre-imaged microSD card for the USB armory configures it with IP address 10.0.0.1/24 and default gateway 10.0.0.2, the following setup instructions reflect these settings.
+**NOTE**: The USB armory standard Debian image configures it with IP address 10.0.0.1/24 and default gateway 10.0.0.2, the following setup instructions reflect these settings.
 The image comes with a DHCP server enabled by default, for this reason static IP address configuration should not be required on most configurations.

 1. Open 'System Preferences' -> 'Network'.